Narven/rustwannabe/src/020-macros.md

 # Macros

 Macros always end with `!`.
-At the core it means that a macro will expand into more complex code.
+At the core, it means that a macro will expand into more complex code.
 That is a more advanced topic, not discussed in this book.

 We give a brief overview of the most common macros used.

 ## println!

-Printing to the console is something that is extremely valueable, both for debugging or to show information to the user.
+Printing to the console is extremely valuable, both for debugging and to show information to the user.

-`println!` is a macro (more on that on the section of Macros).
+`println!` is a macro (more on that in the section of Macros).
 Any function syntax that the name ends in `!` is a macro in Rust.

 ```rust
 fn main() {